rolandjansky/athena/PhysicsAnalysis/ElectronPhotonID/ElectronPhotonShowerShapeFudgeTool/README.md

 2. Add a (private!) getter function for your parameter type.
 This getter function should be doing all the "dirty" pull work and only return the final correction parameter (possibly as a function of eta and/or pT).
 If you want an example, have a look at the already implemented functions.
 Make sure your getter function follows the form `const StatusCode GetNewParameter(float& return_parameter, const& list of needed inputs)`.
 3. Add the code to be executed if the correction parameter is of your new parameter type to the following functions:

-    - `ElectronPhotonVariableCorrectionTool::GetParameterInformationFromConf`
+    - `ElectronPhotonVariableCorrectionBase::GetParameterInformationFromConf`
-    - `ElectronPhotonVariableCorrectionTool::GetCorrectionParameters`
+    - `ElectronPhotonVariableCorrectionBase::GetCorrectionParameters`
-    - `ElectronPhotonVariableCorrectionTool::StringToParameterType`
+    - `ElectronPhotonVariableCorrectionBase::StringToParameterType`

 If there is a style which all the other types use to implement their functionalities, follow it.
-This holds especially for `ElectronPhotonVariableCorrectionTool::GetCorrectionParameters`.
+This holds especially for `ElectronPhotonVariableCorrectionBase::GetCorrectionParameters`.
 4. Test the functionality of your new parameter type.
 5. Add an example of how to use your new parameter type to the example conf file in `./util/`.
 6. Submit a merge request to officially add your new parameter type to the base class.